Luke Greenfield: Career

 In 1999, Greenfield co-wrote and directed the short film, The Right Hook.
 Adam Sandler and producers, Todd Garner and Greg Silverman, saw an early cut of the short and gave Greenfield his first opportunity to direct a studio feature called The Animal starring Rob Schneider.
 It was also Greenfield's first experience to direct a film he didn't write or co-write the screenplay himself.

 Immediately after The Animal, Greenfield went back to creating and directing his own material with the coming-of-age film, The Girl Next Door.
 The film was a breakout surprise for audiences and the studios as well.
 It was a teen comedy that transformed into a character journey combining comedy with realistic danger and poignant emotional moments.

 In 2004, Greenfield created his film and TV production company, WideAwake, Inc., which gave Greenfield his first foray into television.
 He directed the television pilot, Aliens in America for NBC/Universal Studios and the CW Network.

 At New Regency, Greenfield created a few of his passion projects, including the comedy, Role Models, which he produced for Universal Pictures.

 Greenfield was then approached by producer Molly Smith to direct the film adaptation of the best-selling novel, Something Borrowed.
 The film was released by Warner Brothers in May 2011.
-The film received negative reviews but became a cult hit and the studio is now developing the sequel.
+The film received negative reviews.

 Greenfield went back to directing his own material with the action-comedy, Let's Be Cops, a film he co-wrote, directed and produced at 20th Century Fox.
 Let’s Be Cops opened on August 13, 2014.
+The film received negative reviews.